KrE80r/KrE80r.github.io/_posts/2016-10-15-internet-of-minions.md

 ![Mirai_botnet in action]({{site.baseurl}}/images/Ct_01peWcAAb5m0.jpg)

-- SOCKS Proxies, hackers can use owend IoT devices to hack other machines online, so the attack will appear as if its coming from your home camera , hence your IP, and police will accuse you instead ! , once more the hacker can rent your devices to gain money .
+- SOCKS Proxies, hackers can use owned IoT devices to hack other machines online, so the attack will appear as if its coming from your home camera , hence your IP, and police will accuse you instead ! , once more the hacker can rent your devices to gain money .

 - spam campaigns , sending spam emails through your devices .

-- "smart" cars connected online, regardless driven or self-driving, cars can be hacked and stolen or even to kill on-board passangers, scary right ?!
+- "smart" cars connected online, regardless driven or self-driving, cars can be hacked and stolen or even to kill on-board passengers, scary right ?!

 - RansomWare hitting IoT devices, think of your "smart" heart pacemaker being hijacked by ransomware.